25 Simple Interior Updates to Create a Modern Scandi Style

 If you have an unused corner, leave it this way, or if you have a corner full of clutter that’s just become a dumping area, clear it.

-Lighting is really important in Scandi interiors, with the Danish being said to invest large amounts of their home decor budgets in striking lighting.
+Lighting is really important in Scandi interiors and Scandi living rooms, with the Danish being said to invest large amounts of their home decor budgets in striking lighting.
 In order to create a versatile, function and cosy home all in one, layering lighting is key.
 Check out some fabulous Danish lighting designs here for inspiration.

 For a home to be practical, the light levels need to be adjustable to suit all occasions.
 On dark evenings when your little ones’ are doing their homework, they will need adequate lighting so that they can see properly, but also so that they feel alert and engaged.
 Equally, it’s also important to have a cosy lighting option, for relaxed evenings or dinner parties with friends to create the perfect atmosphere.